Hyperledger Fabric Free Blockchain Platform

 Now, run the following command:

-In this directory, you will find an annotated script,
+Then, you will find an annotated script,

 network.sh, that stands up a Fabric network using the Docker images on your local machine.